benevideshenrique/benevideshenrique/README.md

 ## 👋 Hello!
 Welcome to my Github profile!
-### My name is Henrique, I'm an Architect and a developer in development 😄.
+### My name is Henrique, I'm an Architect and a Developer in development 😄.

 ### Already have knowledge in 💯: